olegv142/esp32-ble-uart-mx/README.md

 ### The quick way
 If you have only one ESP32 module and want to test **ble_uart_mx** adapter do the following:
-* enable using built-in USB CDC by commenting out HW_UART define in mx_config.h
 * build and flash **ble_uart_mx** project by Arduino
 * open Arduino Serial Monitor
 * observe idle events